By investing in securities, the University aims to increase its assets and to ensure a steady and predictable cash flow to fund its core duties.

 Responsibility in investment

 The University of Helsinki is a long-term investor, and it seeks to ensure that its investments yield good returns and positive performance over a long period.
-A responsible company which considers environmental and social factors and complies with good corporate governance is a better investment in the long term due to its enhanced risk management and awareness of new business opportunities.
+We believe that a responsible company which considers environmental and social factors and complies with good corporate governance is a better investment in the long term.

 In its investments, the University of Helsinki primarily employs asset managers who take responsibility and sustainability into consideration.
-The principles of responsible investment will always be considered when making new investments and concluding asset management agreements.
-The goal is that all asset managers employed by the University of Helsinki are committed to the UN’s principles of responsible investment.
-In addition, the University requires annual or more frequent ESG reporting from its asset managers.
+We will always consider the principles of responsible investment when making new investments and concluding asset management agreements.